Ronaldo (Brazilian footballer): 2011: Retirement

 In February 2010, Ronaldo signed a contract extension with Corinthians that would keep him with the club until the end of 2011, and said he would then retire.
 Commenting on his weight issues following this announcement, Brian Homewood of The Guardian stated: "Sadly, Ronaldo's celebrity is now more of a draw than his skills on the pitch – Coldplay, Israeli prime minister Shimon Peres and actor Hugh Jackman have all visited São Paulo to get a picture with the roly‑poly star."

 In February 2011, after Corinthians were eliminated from the 2011 Copa Libertadores by the Colombian team Deportes Tolima, Ronaldo announced his retirement from football, concluding an 18-year career.
 In an emotional press conference on 14 February, he cited pain and hypothyroidism as the reasons for his premature retirement.
 He discovered he had hypothyroidism – a condition which slows down metabolism and causes weight gain – during tests with Milan in 2007.

 The player said that the problem could be solved by taking hormones, but this practice is forbidden in football and would lead to a suspension for doping.
-However, doctors disagree that such treatment would be confused with doping, with some publicly claiming that Ronaldo had lied when he said could not treat his hypothyroidism.
+However, doctors disagree that such treatment would be confused with doping, with some publicly claiming that Ronaldo had lied when he said he could not treat his hypothyroidism.
 Corinthians' own doctor said that Ronaldo did not have this disease.
 Hypothyroidism is usually associated with a slight weight gain (eminently due to fluid accumulation, not fat gain) and difficulty getting rid of extra pounds.

 Ronaldo admitted his body had finally succumbed to the crippling litany of injuries that had blighted his career: "It's very hard to leave something that made me so happy.
 Mentally I wanted to continue but I have to acknowledge that I lost to my body.
 The head wants to go on but the body can't take any more.
 I think of an action but I can't do it the way I want to.
 It's time to go."